-Location Year(s) Species Currently Stocked or Planned
+Location Year(s) Species Currently Stocked

 Eklutna Lake 1992 Chum salmon no

 1996 Coho (Silver) salmon no

 1987-1997 Rainbow trout no

-The Chum and Coho salmon were from the Eklutna Hatchery and were only stocked 1 time each.
-The Rainbow trout were from Fort Richardson Hatchery and were often fry surplus to program needs.
+Im and Coho salmon were from the Eklutna Hatchery and were only stocked 1 time each.
+The trout were from Fort Richardson Hatchery and were often fry surplus to program needs.

-Symphony Lake 2001-2003 Arctic grayling no\
+Symphony Lake 2001-2003 Arctic grayling no

-\The population appears to be self sustaining, and will not be stocked again.
+J 1 J The population appear ars to be self-sustaining and will not be st ocked again.

-Rabbit Lake 1996-2005 Rainbow trout yes\
+Rabbit Lake 1996-2005 Rainbow trout yes

-\Stocking is scheduled to resume in 2012 when catchable Rainbow trout are produced at the William Jack

-Hernandez Sport Fish Hatchery.
+Stocking is scheduled to resume in 2012 when catchable Rainbow trout are produced at the William Jack Hernandez Sport Fish Hatchery.
 Plan is to stock every 3 years.

-Eagle River\ 1991-1994 Chinook (King) salmon no
+Eagle River 1991-1994 Chinook (King) salmon no

 1990-1998 Rainbow trout no

-\Stocking discontinued after poor returns to fishery.
+Stocking discontinue d after poor returns to fishery.

-Bird Creek 1992-2010\ Coho (Silver) salmon yes
+Bird Creek 1992-2010 Coho (Silver) salmon yes

-\Fish not released from 2001-2003 due to local construction safety concerns.
+fety concerns.

 Streams with upper reaches within CSP, but fish released downstream of park boundary.

-Ship Creek\ 1966-2010 Chinook (King) salmon yes
+Ship Creek 1966-2010 Chinook (King) salmon yes

-1968-2010 Coho (Silver) salmon yes 1969 Rainbow trout no
+sinp eroon 1968-2010 Coho (Silver) salmon yes

+1969 Rainbow trout no

-\Fish are released at or below the Elmendorf Hatchery and a dam just upstream of the hatchery prevents fish from moving up stream.
+Fish are released at or below the Elmendorf Hatchery and a dam just upstream of the hatchery prevents fish from moving up stream.

+nom moving up sucam.

-Campbell Creek\ 1992-2010 Coho (Silver) salmon yes
+Campbell Creek 1992-2010 Coho (Silver) salmon yes

-1984-2006 Rainbow trout yes 1985-1986 Steelhead trout no
+1984-2006 Rainbow trout yes

+1985-1986 Steelhead trout no

-\Coho salmon stocked at Folker Street below the CSP boundary.
-Poor returns of hatchery fish to Campbell Creek in recent years, most likely due to small amolt size due to the loss of warm water rearing at hatchery.
+y.
+Poor returns of hatchery fish to Campbell

+Creek in recent years, most likely due to small amolt size due to the loss of warm water rearing at hatchery.
 Rainbow trout stocked near Folker Street and Taku Campbell Lake, and stocking is scheduled to resume in 2012.

-Mixed Forest Barren

-Hardwood Snow

-Shrub Water

-CHUGACH STATE PARK
+Figure 3: Geology

+Figure 4: Vegetation

+Figure 5: Anadromous Fish & Large Game Distribution